develart-projects/pickup-points-api-client/docs/api.md

   strings).
 * `coords` - **[required]** geographic coordinates to search near.
 The value should be a string in the format `latitude,longitude`.
+* `limit` - The maximum number of items to be returned.
+The default is to return all matching items (API cap limit may apply).

 [See usage example](examples/nearby.md)